12 Reasons Why Chenille Plant Leaves are Turning Yellow and Remedies

 How to fix it

-Position your Chenille Plant in a spot where it will receive bright indirect light or instal a grow light if the natural lighting is not enough.
+Position your Chenille Plant in a spot where it will receive bright indirect light or instal a grow light if the natural lighting in your home is not enough.

 2. Poor quality soil